Mitigating dimensionality effects with robust graph constructions for testing: A robust graph construction to mitigate hubness

-Here, $\lambda$ is a hyper-parameter and its choice is discussed in Section \ref{sec: choice of lambda}.
-Optimizing the objective function (\ref{obj1}) is a combinatorial problem and finding the global optimum is typically difficult.
-In this paper, we provide a greedy algorithm (Algorithm \ref{alg:penalized KNN}) as a practical approach.
-While this algorithm may not guarantee the global optimum, we find it to be effective enough in practice.
+Here, $\lambda$ is a tuning parameter, with its selection discussed in Section \ref{sec: choice of lambda}.
+Optimizing this objective function presents a combinatorial challenge, and obtaining the global optimum is typically difficult.
+As a practical solution, we propose a greedy algorithm (Algorithm \ref{alg:penalized KNN}).
+Although this algorithm does not guarantee a global optimum solution, we find it to be sufficiently effective in practice.

-\begin{remark} In the objective function (\ref{obj1}), the regularization term employs the total degree $|G_i|$, which is equally to use the in-degree as the out-degree for each node is fixed to be $K$.
+\begin{remark} In the objective function (\ref{obj1}), the regularization term involves the total degree $|G_i|$, which is effectively equivalent to using only the in-degree, since the out-degree for each node is fixed at $K$ in the r$K$-NNG.

 \end{remark}